In Stock

 Mulching, Fertilising & Watering

-• Watering: Maintain consistent moisture, especially during flowering and fruit development.
-Increase watering during hot or dry weather, and reduce in winter — but don’t allow the soil to fully dry out.
+Watering: Maintain consistent moisture, especially during flowering and fruit development.
+Increase watering during hot or dry weather and reduce in winter, but don’t allow the soil to fully dry out.

 Pruning

-Red currants produce fruit on older wood, mainly on 2- to 3-year-old spurs.
+Red Currants produce fruit on wood that is 2 to 3 years old.
 Regular pruning helps maintain a healthy, open structure, improves airflow, and supports reliable cropping.
 Aim to develop a goblet-shaped bush that allows light and air to reach the centre.
+Prune every winter while the plant is dormant.
+In frost-prone areas, prune in late winter to protect developing buds.

 Establishment Phase (Years 1–2)

-• First winter: Keep 3–5 strong, outward-facing shoots and cut them back by half.
+First winter: Keep 3–5 strong, outward-facing shoots and cut them back by half.
 Remove all others.

 Tip: Always cut just above a bud.
 Use an upward-facing bud for vertical growth or an outward-facing bud to keep the centre open.